bitcast-network/bitcast-agency/README.md

 3. **Add the exact URI:** Must match exactly, including `https://` and `/api/oauth/callback`
 4. **Wait 2-3 minutes** for changes to propagate

-**Example:** If your app shows `https://oauth.bitcast.network/api/oauth/callback`, add that exact URI to Google Console.

-## 🌐 **About Bitcast Network**

-The Bitcast Network is a decentralized AI mining subnet (Subnet 93) on the Bittensor network that rewards content creators for contributing data to improve AI models.
-This template facilitates the onboarding process for YouTube creators who want to participate in the network.

-### **Typical Workflow**
-1. **Agency Setup:** Deploy and customize this template with your branding
-2. **Creator Recruitment:** Share your branded onboarding portal with creators
-3. **OAuth Collection:** Creators authorize YouTube access through your portal
-4. **Bitcast Integration:** Use collected tokens with Bitcast Network mining operations
-5. **Revenue Sharing:** Distribute mining rewards to participating creators

-### **Integration Points**
-This template provides OAuth tokens that can be used with:
-- Bitcast Network validator/miner nodes
-- Custom analytics and content analysis tools
-- Creator performance tracking systems
-- Automated reward distribution mechanisms

-For more information about Bitcast Network: [Subnet 93 Documentation](https://bittensor.com/subnets)

 ## 📄 **License & Contributing**

 ### **License**